scaljeri/oh-my-mock/README.md

 ## OhMyMock

-OhMyMock is a [Chrome Extension](https://chrome.google.com/webstore/detail/oh-my-mock/egadlcooejllkdejejkhibmaphidmock ) that mocks API calls.
-It can mock XMLHttpRequest and Fetch requests.
+OhMyMock a [Chrome Extension](https://chrome.google.com/webstore/detail/oh-my-mock/egadlcooejllkdejejkhibmaphidmock) that can mock API responses in the browser.
+It is also possible to modify responses or status codes.
+It is especially useful for Frontend development and works well with frameworks like Angular, React or Vue.
+OhMyMock can serve JSON, HTML, Images and a lot more.
+Please fill a feature request if you have a response which is not supported!!

-There is an article on medium.com which describes OhMyMock in more detail [here](https://calje.medium.com/mock-api-responses-with-a-chrome-extension-called-ohmymock-875ac5d85999).
+There is an article on medium.com which describes OhMyMock in great detail [here](https://calje.medium.com/mock-api-responses-with-a-chrome-extension-called-ohmymock-875ac5d85999).

 If you have the extension install you can see how it works with XMLHttpRequest and Fetch request on the [demo page](https://scaljeri.github.io/oh-my-mock/).
-Note that you need OhMyMock for that page, because there is no API to serve the responses!
+Note that you need OhMyMock for that page, because there is no API to serve the responses; Mocking is required!!

 By default OhMyMock is disabled and you need to enabled it, otherwise it will not cache or mock API responses.
-Via the OhMyMock UI you have can enable caching and mocking per response/request.
+Via the OhMyMock UI you can enable caching and mocking per response/request.

 ![alt text](https://github.com/scaljeri/oh-my-mock/blob/master/images/oh-my-mock-overview.png?raw=true)

-## Known limitation
-Unfortunate, OhMyMock needs some time to get ready, so it might happen that API calls that are executed on page load happen to early for OhMyMock.
-The only solution for now is to delay these calls (only in your development environment of course) a bit!

 ### Installation
 OhMyMock can be install from the